RLAlab/rlalab.github.io/content/tour/index.md

           image:
             filename: lab.jpg
             filters:
-              brightness: 0.6
+              brightness: 0.55
           position: right
           color: '#666'
-      - title: #Our research
+      - title: Take a look at what we’re working on…
-        content: Take a look at what we’re working on…
+        content: #Take a look at what we’re working on…
         align: right
         background:
           image: